-UT offers partial academic scholarships to qualified undergraduate international students with exceptional grades, SAT and TOEFL scores.
-These funds do not cover the full cost of attendance, estimated at $36,944 for 2015–2016.
-Scholarships up to $9,000 per academic year are awarded, depending on the level of achievement.
+UT offers partial academic scholarships to qualified full-time undergraduate international students with exceptional grades, SAT and TOEFL scores.
+These funds do not cover the full cost of attendance.
+For more information on costs, see the Tuition and Costs page.

-Part-time student employment positions are offered by some campus departments and posted on HireUT.
+Part-time student employment positions are offered by some campus departments and posted on Handshake.

 See the lender list for more information about a few of the many private lenders offering educational loans.
 Some lenders require a U.S. co-signer.